otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 the assembled data for this exercise.
 4. Run the Stacks’ denovo_map.pl pipeline program according to the following set of instructiona:

-    • Information on denovo_map.pl and its parameters still can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php)
+    • As for the previous exercise, information on denovo_map.pl and its parameters can be found [online](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php)

     •We want Stacks to understand which individuals in our study belong to which population.
 To specify this, create a file ```complete_popmap.txt``` in the denovo directory called popmap, using